phamcs/misc/README.md

 ## Thanks

-We want everyone beable to setup K8S for learning purposes.
-As a nerd you need to know this stuff as this technology will dominate applications deployment process for future.
+We want everyone to be able to set up K8S for learning purposes.
+As a nerd, you need to know this stuff, as this technology will dominate the application deployment process for the future.
-If you think this is helpful please consider donating for us.
+If this is helpful, please consider donating to us.

 ## **BTC:**
 - 1H9WXBXWwsu9tWJb5rdE9ZTUU4vae7VLUY